Do you accept insurance?

 What are your self-pay rates?

-Jessica’s self-pay rate is $125.00 per session.
+Our self-pay rate is $125.00 per session.
 Sessions are 55 minutes long.
 Payment is due at the time of service, and can be made with cash, check, or card.

 Are there additional fees for services?

-Jessica has a 48 hour cancellation policy.
+We have a 48 hour cancellation policy.
 If a late cancellation or no-show occurs, there is a $60.00 fee that will be charged to the client account.

 What are some low-cost options for counseling services?